xinity/dcos-docs-site/pages/services/edge-lb/tutorials/multi-lb/index.md

 ---
 layout: layout.pug
-navigationTitle: Highly-Available Load Balancing on AWS
+navigationTitle: Highly-available load balancing on AWS
 title: Highly-available load balancing on AWS
 menuWeight: 5
 excerpt: How to set up multiple load balancer instances

-enterprise: false
+enterprise: true
 ---

 This tutorial demonstrates how to set up multiple load balancer instances in a single pool behind a single AWS Classic Load Balancer.
 Similar steps could be followed for AWS Application Load Balancers or AWS Network Load Balancers.
 Multiple Edge-LB instances enable you to create a highly-available load balanced environment and support increased throughput.